-Online Lab Final Exam (100 pts)
+Lab Final Exam Evaluation (200 pts)

-The overarching examination testing your knowledge by answering questions pertaining to the course content.
+• The overarching examination will test your knowledge by answering questions and performing scientific tasks pertaining to the course content.

 Lab technique and citizenship are important parts of safely conducting chemistry experiments in a shared space, and each experiment includes 10 points for technique/citizenship.
 Individuals and groups of students will receive a demerit for exhibiting poor technique and/or citizenship.
 Each infraction will be documented and will result in the loss of 5 points minimum from that experiment.
 Serious infractions (e.g. removing safety glasses or lab coat) will result in the loss of all 10 points of technique for an experiment, and repeated infractions will result in loss of additional points (beyond the allotted 10 points) and possible dismissal from the course.
 Non-attributable violations will result in point deduction from the entire section (e.g. untidy waste/dispensing area, minus 5-10 points from everyone).